 What to bring

-- Swimming costumes, beach towel as well as sunglasses
+- Swimming costume, beach towel and sunglasses

-- Sunscreen, Hat and also comfortable shoes
+- Sunscreen, Hat and comfortable shoes

 - Money for souvenirs, drinks and optional extras

 Green Island and Great Barrier Reef Adventure departs from Cairns Reef Fleet Terminal, 1 Spence Street, Cairns.

 There are several parking stations throughout Cairns within walking distance of the Marina.
 Click here to see where